-Mariam Paré is a multidisciplinary artist and self-taught mouth-painter.
+Mariam Paré is a visual artist and self-taught mouth-painter.
 She became a quadriplegic at age 20 after surviving an act of gun violence.
-She later re-trained herself to paint by holding brushes in her mouth, pursued a degree in Studio Art, and continued to develop herself as a visual artist and "mouth-painter".
+She later re-trained herself to paint by holding brushes in her mouth, and continued to develop herself as a "mouth-painter".

-Today Mariam Paré is a prolific talent celebrated for her unique painting technique, and thought-provoking multi-media works.
-In addition to painting by mouth, she makes artwork touching on facets of the disability experience.
+Today Paré is a prolific artist celebrated for her skillful mouth painting technique and thought-provoking multi-media works.
+In addition to painting, she also makes digital, and multimedia art often touching on facets of the disability experience

-She is creator of Tres Fridas Project, a highly reviewed exhibition that "re-imagines art through the disability lens".
-She is a 3Arts Fellow and continues to work in collaboration with UIC (Chicago) Disability Culture Leadership Initiative.
-She is active in the disability arts community in Chicago, and member of the Association of Mouth and Foot Painting Artists Worldwide.
+Paré is creator of Tres Fridas Project, a highly reviewed exhibition that "re-imagines art through the disability lens".
+She is a 3Arts Fellow, works in collaboration with UIC (Chicago) Disability Culture Leadership Initiative, and is a member of the Association of Mouth and Foot Painting Artists Worldwide.

-Notable commissions and private collectors include Pierce Brosnan, Kathie Lee Gifford, University of Utah Rehabilitation Hospital, Craig H. Nielsen Foundation, Omorose Cosmetics, LifeWTR, Refinery 29.
+Notable commissions include Pierce Brosnan, Kathie Lee Gifford, University of Utah Rehabilitation Hospital, Craig H. Nielsen Foundation, Omorose Cosmetics, LifeWTR, Refinery 29.